Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlServerAuditing.md

 The audit logs destination is determined by specifying one of the following switch parameters: BlobStorage, LogAnalytics or EventHub (if none is specified, the default is BlobStorage).
 Use the *State* parameter to enable/disable the policy.
 When audit logs destination is blob storage, specify the *StorageAccountName* parameter to determine the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.
 You can also define retention for the audit logs by setting the value of the *RetentionInDays* parameter to define the period for the audit logs.
+To apply changes to the *AuditActionGroup* parameter, you must first disable auditing on all destinations and then reapply the configuration for each.
 If the cmdlet succeeds and you use the *PassThru* parameter, it returns an object describing the current auditing settings in addition to the server identifiers.
 Server identifiers include, but are not limited to, **ResourceGroupName** and **ServerName**.